National Trust Stourhead is a great spot for a dog walk, we visited in winter and were so surprised to see so many dogs there!

 Dogs are allowed in the gardens at different times throughout the year, but it’s always worth double-checking times before you go.
 At the moment, dogs welcome after 2pm in the garden on short fixed leads 7 March – 8 November and all day 9 November – 6 March.

 Although dogs need to be on a lead in the gardens, at the northern part of the lake, there is a stile that leads to an open field where dogs can let off the lead, the woods around here are also off lead areas.
 There are signs that cattle might be grazing in this field but there were none when we visited in January.
+A brilliant walk is a 5 1/2 mile woodland walk from Stourhead to King Alfred’s Tower.
 We know the National Trust are busy improving their information for dog walkers, so when you visit, just ask the friendly staff about the walking routes.

 The grounds are absolutely stunning, you could easily spend a few hours here, walking around the lake, visiting the cafe and climbing the hills to admire the spectacular views.